f4analysis tips and tutorials

 Introduction

-We show here as an example the technical implementation of the evaluation steps according to the Documentary Method with f4analysis.
-Of course, the content of this example has been simplified in order to provide a quick and vivid overview.
-It does not replace an own examination of the method.
-For this we recommend, for example, the explanations by Frank Kleemann, Uwe Krähnke and Ingo Matuschek in: „Interpretative Sozialforschung.
-An Introduction to the Practice of Interpretations“ (2013).
-There one can also find a compact introduction to the research program, basic concepts, and methodological approach of the documentary method.
+Here we show an example of the technical implementation of the evaluation steps using the documentary method with f4analyse.
+Of course, the content of this example has been greatly simplified to provide a quick and vivid overview.
+It does not replace your own examination of the method.
+For this we recommend, for example the comments by Frank Kleemann, Uwe Krähnke and Ingo Matuschek in: “Interpretative social research.
+An introduction to the practice of interpretation” (2013).
+There you will also find a compact introduction to the research program, basic concepts and methodological approach of the documentary method.
 For a deeper insight into the method, we recommend working through the sources on the last page:

 1. Selection of data and sequencing

-The code system for sequencing and forming thematic headings helps here.
+The code system for sequencing and creating thematic headings helps here.

 2. Formulating interpretation

 The code system can also be used for this task.
-Fine interpretations can be recorded in memos.
+Detailed interpretations can be recorded in memos.

-Reflective interpretation can be recorded in a memo directly at the relevant text passages.
+The reflective interpretation can be recorded directly in a memo at the relevant passages in the text.

 4. Case description